just-zoomit/microfrontend-msdk-demo/README.md

+This sample app serves to demonstrate an example of micro-frontend implementation with Zoom Meeting SDK.
+It consists of the following apps in the respective directories:

+* container (container app)
+* auth (micro-frontend app)
+* booking (micro-frontend app)
+* dashboard (micro-frontend app)
+* msdk (micro-frontend app)

 #### The container will have all of the mircofrontend.
 To rum apps navigate to each subapp folder and run npm start:

  `$ cd container && npm start `